 Diverse marine life at Apo Reef

 Apo Reef, one of the best diving spots in the Philippines is brimming with marine life that astounds snorkelers and divers alike.
-Apo Reef is home to more than 400 varieties of hard and soft corals and 385 species of fish in the area.
-With this kind of diversity, you’re bound to see different kinds of fish of all shapes, colors, and sizes.
+Apo Reef is home to more than 400 varieties of hard and soft corals.
+These rich waters are also a haven for 385 species of fish.
+With this kind of biodiversity, you’re bound to see a myriad of fish in different shapes, colors, and sizes.

 Damselfish, also called demoiselle are common sightings in the area.
 There are many species of damselfish but the blue-and-yellow damselfish are more common in these waters.
 These lively and quick swimmers often do not go beyond a length of 15 cm.

 You can also spot angelfish, butterflyfish, and parrotfish.
 The angelfish come in many color combinations including shades of blue, green, yellow, orange, purple, pink, gray, white, and black.
 For markings, some species exhibit stripes, spots, or thick bars.